hitmany/blog/_posts/2016-03-28-blog-created.md

 tags: github github-pages jekyll
 ---

-I created a blog for the notes which helped me and maybe they will help you.
+I created a blog for the notes which helped me and maybe will help you.

 I am using Github Pages as blog platform